spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

   Normal  SuccessfulCreate  75s   statefulset-controller  create Pod ef-kubernetes-app-2 in StatefulSet ef-kubernetes-app successful
 ```

-The configuration file defines 3 replicas and so 3 POD's were created ( ef-kubernetes-app-0, ef-kubernetes-app-1 and ef-kubernetes-app-2 ).
+The configuration file defines 3 replicas, so 3 POD's are created ( ef-kubernetes-app-0, ef-kubernetes-app-1 and ef-kubernetes-app-2 ).

 To view the logs use *kubectl logs* :